 Our ego always compromises the truth by masking true reality for the grand illusion; in essence, the ego is the anchor to the physical perspective.
 But Jesus overcomes this perspective.
 He tells Satan that man does not live by bread alone (physical existence), but by every word from the mouth of God (spirit).
-In fact since Jesus denies the bread completely, we understand that ultimate truth lies beyond the veil of the physical realm and instead resides in the spiritual realm, or the realm of consciousness that operates beyond this 3D physical experience [bold in original; other emphasis added].
+In fact since Jesus denies the bread completely, we understand that ultimate truth lies beyond the veil of the physical realm and instead resides in the spiritual realm, or the realm of consciousness that operates beyond this 3D physical experience [bold and parenthetical remarks in original; other emphasis added].

 Bill Johnson has used (as have others in hyper-charismaticism) this very same physical realm vs. spiritual realm false dichotomy more than once.
 Here’s one example:

 The focus of repentance is to change our way of thinking until the presence of His Kingdom fills our consciousness.
 The enemy’s attempt to anchor our affections to the things that are visible is easily resisted when our hearts are aware of the presence of His world…